jhiatt/paymerang/README.md

 To run the app for development I set up a python server by running this in the terminal "python -m http.server 8080 &."

-I found an inconsistancy on the second payment (not wrapped in a bracket).
+I found an inconsistancy on the second payment (not wrapped in a bracket like the other single invoice payments).
 I chose to assume that this is a common occurance when there is only one payment so I coded a solution for it.

 I wrapped all of my work from question 1 in a promise statement so that it would work eaqually well with any size json file from an external source.
 The resulting JSON object is held within the promise for use in question 2.

 Question 2:

 I am completely new to Kendo UI so I spent some time familiarizing myself with the library.
 I started with a basic bar graph and looked at other stacked bar graphs before realizing that they are built to more easily handle a predictable number of stack categories.
-In other words it is not set up to create stack columns with one column for each vendor.
+In other words it is not set up to create stacked columns with one column for each vendor.

-I then created a pie chart splitting out the payments similarly to the bargraph above, but in a pie chart format.
+I then created a pie chart splitting out the payments similarly to the bar graph above, but in a pie chart format.
 To see individual invoice data, I created a loop, looping through each vendor to show the individual invoices.
-It would be interesting to explore tool tips or javascript efects like creating hiding the vendor piecharts until the vendor slice is selected in the larger pie chart (there are animation effects when you click on a slice of pie chart so I'm sure there is a way to make other changes based on this action).
+It would be interesting to explore tool tips or javascript efects like hiding the vendor pie charts until the vendor slice is selected in the larger pie chart (there are animation effects when you click on a slice of pie chart so I'm sure there is a way to make other changes based on this action).

 While invoice and payment information at a high level might be interesting to our finance team, I would guess that we could make much more interesting visuals with more information.
-A key data metric that I would like to see is payment date (the date our payment is submitted to the vendor).
+A key data metric that I would like to see is payment date or date recived from client (the date our payment is submitted to the vendor).
 With this data we could find much more interesting information on turnaround time and payment amounts over time or accross different quarters.
+I considered tracking invoices by date, but this seemed less beneficial as inoices can have different dates for the same payment, and we might not recieve invoices in a timely manner anyway.
 Of course, the people who know best what kind of visuals would be beneficial are the people on the finance team.
 It would be productive to work with them to understand what information would be most helpful.